jacksonhehe/La-Virtual-Zone-/README.md

 ## Prerequisites

 Before running the project, make sure you have **Node.js** installed.
-Install the dependencies once and reuse them for any script:
+Install the dependencies once and reuse them for any script.
+This step installs packages such as `@types/node` that the TypeScript compiler depends on:

 ```bash
 npm install
 ```

+Run `npm install` before executing TypeScript builds or tests, otherwise `tsc` will report missing type definitions.
 After the packages are installed you can start the development server.

 ## Development